oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

 # Source Database Prerequisites

-In this lab, you will check source database to identify whether it meets prerequistes for Physical Offline Database Migration.
+In this lab, you will check source database to identify whether it meets prerequistes for ZDM Physical Offline Database Migration.

-Whenever required you can do necessary modification in source database to meet the prerequisites.
+Whenever required you will be provided with steps or guidence to make necessary modification in source database to meet the prerequisites.

 Estimated Time: 30 mins